will/crystal-pg/README.md

 - float4, float8
 - timestamptz, date, timestamp (but no one should use ts when tstz exists!)
 - json and jsonb
+- uuid
+- bytea
+- numeric/decimal*

+* A note on numeric: In postgres this type has arbitrary percision.
+In this driver, it is represented as a `PG::Numeric` which retians all precision, but if you need to do any math on it, you will probably need to cast it to a float first.

 ## Todo